Wednesday, April 11, 2018 · by Tamara Aparton

 An appellate court recently struck down the exorbitant bail and ordered a new bail hearing for Humphrey.
 It also explained that due process requires judges to consider non-monetary options for release and to assess a defendant’s ability to pay before setting a bail amount, vital protections to ensure equity and fairness that Humphrey never received.

 Gascon does not dispute that Humphrey’s constitutional rights were violated, and he agrees that California courts discriminate against poor people by sending them to jail when wealthier defendants, based only on their access to money, would walk free.
 Yet, he has challenged the ruling to resolve a legal question the lower court never even decided.
+Discover this info here

 It is an especially frustrating move by a prosecutor who is often praised for his criticisms of money bail, and it rests on legal arguments that border on frivolous.
 But it is also the latest example in a troubling pattern: Even as consensus builds that money bail must be eliminated, the state’s elected prosecutors, both individually and through professional associations like the California District Attorneys Association, continue to undermine reform.